naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Sad: **[looking around the surroundings, surveying a very unsettling atmosphere]** This is looking like w-what we've wanted, huh?

-WitchArrietty: **[pumps fist into the air]** Heck yeah!
+WitchArrietty Happy: **[pumps fist into the air]** Heck yeah!
 I can already feel a chill down my spine!
 Are you as excited as I am?

 UlalaMolly Happy: Of course!
 This was my idea after all! **[smiles hesitantly]**